Questions and Answers

 Tiered Administrative Licence Suspensions are progressively longer suspensions ranging from 72 hours to 60 days, depending on how many previous suspensions have been issued to the driver within a 10-year period.

-If you are found to be driving with a blood alcohol concentration over .08, refuse to provide a breath or blood sample to police, refuse to perform a physical coordination test or drug recognition evaluation, or refuse to follow a police officer’s instructions regarding either test, Manitoba’s tough impaired driving countermeasures will apply.
-These may include:
+- you refuse to perform a physical coordination test or drug recognition evaluation, or refuse to follow a police officer’s instructions regarding either test

 - being charged under the Criminal Code of Canada

-- a mandatory Impaired Driver Assessment at the Addictions Foundation of Manitoba (AFM) at your expense
+- a mandatory Impaired Driver Assessment at the AFM at the driver’s expense

 New drivers who violate any GDL restriction, are convicted of a driving offence or are involved in a collision may have their driving record reviewed by our Driver Improvement and Control Program to determine if an additional suspension or other sanctions should apply.
 Other sanctions can include a remedial driving course (at the driver’s expense) or additional driver’s licence restrictions.